Forex Pip Calculator

 5. Click “Calculate” to see the value of one Pip based on your entered trade details.

 Note: This Pip Calculator may produce inaccuracies if used incorrectly.
 Always double-check your results.
 This Pip Calculator is an educational resource; I recommend calculating pips using your forex broker’s trading software when placing actual forex trades.
-I've tested over 60 forex brokers; check out my picks for the best overall forex brokers.
+I've tested over 60 forex brokers; check out my picks for the best forex brokers.

 What are pips?